artbyma/projectmahin/README.md

 - Consider that people can run code in smart contracts to get the same "current block" info that you do, and even if they don't, will be able to call your smart contract, then abort if they do not get the desired result.

-roll()
-  -> fixes the block number that will decide

-apply()
-  -> apply tne result of a roll. if you are trying to be clever and not apply it because you did
-     not get the result you wanted, first, we count it as a roll anyway. so worst case scenario, it will take *longer* for the 3 nfts to be diagnosed, but we cannot increase the frequency.

-  -> we combat grieving by letting anyone call apply() and having events.

-  pick two blocks: +2  +500